mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 The new filter fields are displayed below the headers and are synchronized with the filter panel, but for those seeking more simplicity, disable the default filter panel using `disableColumnFilter` prop and set filters to use only the default operator.
 You can also customize the header filter cell for a specific column using the `renderHeaderFilter` method of `GridColDef`

-For more details on how to use and customize the filters, check out [link].
+For more details on how to use and customize the filters, check out its [documentation page](https://mui.com/x/react-data-grid/filtering/header-filters/).

 ### **Performance Enhancements: Smoother Scrolling and Expanding Rows**